 Long-term obsolescence, reliability, maintainability, and availability (RM&A) issues have reduced the AN/SPS-48E radar's effectiveness in the Fleet and increased system and lifecycle support costs.
 The AN/SPS-48G program responds to these issues through a system redesign that improves the radar's RM&A through technology improvements, open architecture (OA) design and improved logistics processes to accommodate future obsolescence avoidance while reducing lifecycle cost.

 OA design concepts are being implemented that will ensure the sustainment of the COTS radar processor computing environment through a cost effective tech-refresh program.
 The objective is for maintainability and supportability improvements to result from an improved maintenance system, which is centered on a more intuitive and interactive Built-in-Test (BIT), embedded technical data and embedded maintenance and operator training.
 The maintenance system is integrated with a Technical Integrated Digital Environment (TIDE) that stores and makes available all radar technical, engineering and logistics data; facilitates remote monitoring and distance support; and ensures accurate and timely configuration management.
 The training curriculum, supply support and maintenance philosophy aspects of the AN/SPS-48G program were changed correspondingly with implementation of the system.
 Training is now delivered in a two-week course, which is reduced from twenty-one weeks for the AN/SPS-48E, and consists of eleven concentrated training days developed, delivered and maintained by the In-Service Engineering Agent (ISEA).
-Time is split between instructor-led, classroom discussions (38%) and hands-on lab (62%) with technical training equipment in a simulated work center environment.
+Time is split between instructor-led, classroom discussions (38 percent) and hands-on lab (62 percent) with technical training equipment in a simulated work center environment.
 The curriculum covers radar component functions, system operation, preventive and corrective maintenance and safety; and reinforces basic electronics and radar training received at advanced technical training and Class A schools.

 The AN/SPS-48G radar is employed on U.S. Navy ships and provides 3D volume air surveillance.
 Once installed on the ship, the radar is no longer transportable and becomes shipboard permanent equipment until removed.
 The radar is integrated with a track management system, such as the CEC or the AN/SYS-2 Integrated Automated Detection and Tracking system, to provide air search information to the Combat Information Center watch team.